+The Plan is used as a Qualifying Scheme for auto-enrolment.
 Members who don't make a choice regarding the investment of their contributions are invested in the default strategy arrangement (the "Default Arrangement").
-The objectives of the Default Arrangement are to cater for most members and be a class leading investment strategy with excellent risk adjusted returns given the constraints of the charge cap for default investment strategies (this is a cap of 0.75% p.a. on the level of charges borne by the members in relation to funds under management).
+The objectives of the Default Arrangement are to cater for most members and be a class leading investment strategy with excellent risk adjusted returns given the constraints of the charge cap (this is a cap of 0.75% p.a. on the level of charges borne by the members in relation to funds under management).

-The Trustees implemented a three-stage lifecycle investment strategy (early-stage growth, to stable growth, to bonds and cash) in 2018.
-The Trustees considered new investment ideas during the previous Plan year, which led to a more detailed review of the at-retirement allocation of the Default Arrangement.
-This review was progressed by the Investment Subgroup, the outcome of which was to be an adjustment of the bond component of the at-retirement Default Arrangement to address the impact of rising inflation for those members who take their benefits as cash at, or within a few years of, retirement.
+The Trustees implemented a three-stage lifecycle investment strategy (early-stage growth, to stable growth, to bonds) in 2018.
+This strategy has been regularly reviewed by the Trustees since this date, including during the Plan year.
+The Trustees considered new, which led to a more detailed review of the at-retirement allocation of the Default Arrangement.
+This review was progressed by the Investment Subgroup, the outcome of which was an adjustment of the bond component of the at-retirement Default Arrangement to address the impact of rising inflation for those members who take their benefits as cash at, or within a few years of, retirement.
+The table below shows the percentage of Plan assets allocated to different asset classes in the Default arrangement.